digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://purl.org/dc/terms/Location</dd>
 <dt>Usage note (en)</dt>
-<dd>This property refers to a geographic region that is covered by the Dataset. </dd>
+<dd>This property refers to a geographic region that is covered by the dataset.
+The spatial scope can be expressed by geographical coordinates or by using one of the following classifications: EU Vocabularies Continents Named Authority List, EU Vocabularies Countries Named Authority List, EU Vocabularies Places Named Authority List or Geonames.
+(Geonames should only be used if a particular location is not in one of the mentioned Named Authority Lists. </dd>
 <dt>Definition (en)</dt>
 <dd>Spatial characteristics of the resource.</dd>
 <dt>Multiplicity</dt>